 Offer a Giveaway

 You may want to build a campaign around polls.
-You can do that in different ways such as offering a prize or voucher for a selected amount of poll participation.
-You can also run contests between members of your Facebook community.
+A typical way of doing that is by offering a prize or voucher for a selected amount of poll participants.
+Another option is to run contests between members of your Facebook community.
 This method will not only boost the engagement of your poll but will also attract new users to your page.

 Make their Participation Matter